Skip to main content

 Air-source heat pumps: Most typical heat pump systems are air-source systems that extract heat from outdoor air to provide heating energy for your home.
 Dual-fuel versions combine an air-source heat pump with a natural gas furnace and automatically use the heating source better suited for current conditions.

-Ground-source (geothermal) heat pumps: One of the most efficient heat pumps available, ground-source heat pumps use buried loop systems to extract useable heat from your home.
+Ground-source (geothermal) heat pumps: One of the most efficient heat pumps available, ground-source geothermal heat pumps use buried loop systems to extract useable heat from your home.
 Ground-source systems, also referred to as geothermal systems, offer extremely high energy efficiency, but include higher up-front cost of installing the underground loop system.

 Residential small packaged system: A residential small packaged system combines the indoor and outdoor units of an air-source heat pump into one cabinet.